 On July 25, 2023, the Parent Company incorporated Xurpas Pty.
 Ltd., a wholly-owned subsidiary based in Australia, which aims to offer the Parent Company's products and services in the said country.
-As of report date, XAU has not started its commercial operation.
+XAU started its commercial operations in October 2024.